 - Wrap the tofu block with a few sheets of paper towelling or a clean dish cloth.
 Put a couple heavy cookbooks on top and let it press for 15 minutes or more.

-- Whisk together the marinade ingredients (not the cornstarch): soy sauce, chili sauce, maple syrup, and sesame oil (if using) in a medium bowl.
+- Whisk together the soy sauce, chili sauce, maple syrup and sesame oil (if using) in a medium bowl.
 Set aside.

 Cooking the Tofu